October 6 - 8, 2025

 $384

 The Colonnade has provided thoughtful hospitality to Boston visitors and residents for more than 50 years.
 A dynamic Back Bay landmark whose opening launched the neighborhood’s renaissance in the early 1970s, The Colonnade is home to the city’s only rooftop pool.
+DEADLINE EXTENDED!
+The Colonnade has opened up a new block of rooms and extended the deadline to register until Oct.
+2. If the link is not working, please contact info@icdevents.com for more information.

 Exclusive Networking Events